 Opening an unconstrained view of the entire genome, not just the 2% represented by the exome, lets researchers discover and identify important disease variants both inside and outside coding regions, and detect structural variants and genomic rearrangements.

-The Illumina HiSeq X instrument will be on display as an example of how sequencing technology is playing a crucial part in helping amass the data in the 100,000 Genomes Project that will allow scientists to do pioneering research.View Video
+The Illumina HiSeq X instrument is being displayed as an example of how sequencing technology is helping amass the data in the 100,000 Genomes Project, allowing scientists to do pioneering research.View Video

 The cBot 2 System streamlines the sequencing workflow by automating cluster generation.
 It is a required accessory instrument for HiSeq sequencers.